For this Faceoff, we throw two Spartan warriors legends in the arena. Mythological legacy is on the line. it’s Leonidas vs Kratos.

 “Spartans never retreat!
 Spartans never surrender!”

-See Also: The Best 10 Epic Movies Like 300
+See relevant: The Best 10 Epic Movies Like 300

 Leonidas is a man willing to die at any moment.
 With that said, he poses no godlike powers and is still a man capable of dying in combat.
 His ultimate doom in battle came from a betraying alley he wrongly trusted.
 He lost his advantage and faced defeat by the Persians.
 Although his men are loyal to him, it has been proven Leonidas can be fooled in the midst of war.